High Potential Individual Visa UK – 2025 Guide

 If you’ve received a vignette in your passport, you must also collect a biometric residence permit after you arrive in the UK.
 You must do this before the vignette sticker expires or within 10 days of arriving in the UK.

-If your application is refused, you’ll get a letter or an email explaining why your application was refused and your passport will be returned to you.
+If your application is refused, you’ll receive a letter or an email explaining why it was rejected, and your passport will be returned to you.

 Your refusal letter will explain if you have the right to either: